Jingxuan Cui 崔静璇

 • August 2021: My works was mentioned in IPCC Sixth Assessment Report!

-• October 2019: Recieved the NUIST Outstanding Freshman Scholarship.
+• October 2019: Recieved the NUIST Outstanding Doctoral Freshman Scholarship.

 • June 2019: My first paper "Changes of MJO Propagation Characteristics under Global Warming" has been published!!!

-• June 2018: Obtained B.S. degree in Atmospheric Science at Nanjing University of Information Science & Technology (NUIST), recieved the NUIST President Scholarship, and joined in Tim Li's research group.
+• June 2018: Obtained B.S. degree in Atmospheric Science at Nanjing University of Information Science & Technology (NUIST), recieved NUIST Presidential Award, and joined in Tim Li's research group.

 Some fascinating moments I met